ITrefa/jaggerScenario/README.md

         }
 ```

-Main problem is that postProcessor (and everything else in JMeter) are called after each request (not just each sample), which can be a problem if there are a lot of requests.
+The main problem is that postProcessors (and everything else in JMeter) are called after each request (not just each sample), which can cause some issues if there are a lot of requests.